 Looking after your bike becomes (or at least should become!) a matter of routine on a bike tour.
 Making sure the tyres have enough pressure is a no-brainer, but sometimes people overlook the simple things like making sure bolts are tightened.

 The rear rack bolts are particularly prone to becoming loose over time, and you really don’t want it coming off and then getting caught up in the spokes.Keep a regular eye on the tyres, swapping the front and rear around to even out the degree they get worn, and regularly checking that the rims haven’t developed cracks are also good ways to prevent problems before they happen.

 Knowing what the local traffic laws are, or at least doing as the locals do, is another way to keep safe when cycling.
 Without wanting to kick off a ‘helmet for bike touring’ debate here, it goes without saying that if the country you are cycling in requires you wear one, then wear one you should!

 3. Be Aware

 Once out on the road, you need to be aware of what’s going on around you.
 Whilst fixing mirrors to a bike isn’t my cup of tea, some people swear by them so they know what vehicles are doing behind them.
 You’ll soon get used to knowing the sound of a lorry approaching in the background.
-Which reminds me – wearing headphones is a bad idea when cycling!
+Which reminds me – wearing headphones for cycling is a bad idea!

 4. Cycle with both hands on the handlebar